-Cordyline are common decorative plants that make excellent houseplants and thrive outdoors in hardiness zones 9 to 12.
-They typically have leathery, spear- or lance-shaped leaves with a variety of coloring, including green, red, yellow, white, purple, and purplish-red.
+Cordyline are common decorative plants that thrive outdoors in hardiness zones 9 to 12, but also make excellent houseplants.
+They typically have leathery leaves shaped like a spear or lance with a variety of coloring including green, red, yellow, white, purple, and purplish-red.
 Some species in this group have fragrant, cuplike flowers followed by berries.
-Care for these plants indoors is simple and straightforward, but they must be kept warm, they need a lot of light.
+Care for these plants indoors is simple and straightforward, but they must be kept warm, and need a lot of light.

 Identifying Cordyline Plants

-The naming of cordyline and related plants can get rather confusing.
+The naming of cordyline and related plants can get rather confusing because they are labeled with different names depending on where you are buying them.
 The most popular indoor cordyline is the C. terminalis, which is often sold as C. fruticosa or Dracaena terminalis.
-Likewise, these plants are often referred to as "Ti plants" or "Hawaiian Ti trees."
-However, Dracaena fragrans, with its bright green leaves, also are commonly sold as Ti plants.
+Likewise, these plants are often referred to as "ti plants" or "Hawaiian ti trees."
+However, Dracaena fragrans, with its bright green leaves, also are commonly sold as ti plant.
 Cordyline and dracaena are both members of the agave family.
 The best way to tell the difference is to look at the roots: cordyline roots are white, while dracaena roots are yellow or orange.

-Fertilizer: Feed in spring with slow-release pellets or weekly during growing season with liquid 20-20-20 fertilizer at half-strength.
+Cordyline need a rich, well-drained potting mix and to be fed in the spring with slow-release pellets.
+Or you can feed the plant weekly during growing season with a liquid 20-20-20 fertilizer at half-strength.

-Propogation is typically done with cuttings.
-Cut 3- to 5-inch pieces from mature stems, and remove all of the leaves.
-Lay the pieces in sand and apply heat from below, as needed, to ensure a temperature of 62 degrees F. Shoots will grow from the eyes of the stems and can be planted in potting soil when they have about four to six leaves each.
+Propagation is typically done with cuttings.
+Cut 3- to 5-inch pieces from mature stems and remove all of the leaves.
+Lay the pieces in sand and apply heat from below, as needed, to ensure a temperature of 62 F. Shoots will grow from the eyes of the stems and can be planted in potting soil when they have about four to six leaves each.

 There are 15 species of cordyline, but only a few are commonly seen in cultivation:

-- C. australis.
-Resembles yucca plant, with narrow, long and grayish to dark leaves.
+- C. australis resembles the yucca plant with narrow, long, and grayish to dark leaves.

-- C. terminalis.
-A gaudy show plant with nearly infinite varieties.
-Leaves are wide (3 inches) and thin and come in green, red, black, yellow, orange, and mixed colors.
-Varieties include C. terminalis 'tricolor'; C. terminalis 'Rededge'; C. terminalis 'Firebrand'; and C. terminalis 'Ti'.
+- C. terminalis is a gaudy show plant with nearly infinite varieties.
+The leaves are wide (3 inches) and thin and come in green, red, black, yellow, orange, and mixed colors.
+Varieties include "Tricolor," "Rededge," "Firebrand," and "Ti."